-The Association of British Insurers (ABI) reported that average insurance fraud now tops £12,000 with 1,300 insurance scams uncovered every day.
+The Association of British Insurers (ABI) reported that a new scam was uncovered every 5 minutes with over 300 fraudulent claims uncovered every day.

 There are a number of different ways in which you can get caught up in car insurance fraud by being dishonest on your policy application.